designspublikt/countries_api/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+This will load the front application.

+Then run `npm run dev` inside the api folder to run the Server on port 3000

 ## DataBase Migrations and Seeding